All 34 Topics — Jump to Any

 Hebrew

 The primary language of the Old Testament.
 Hebrew is a verb-centered language whose vocabulary for spiritual realities is rooted in the physical world.
-Many Words carry more than any English translation can convey.
+Many words carry more than any English translation can convey.

 Explore Topic 21Greek

 Every book of the New Testament was written in Koine Greek, the common Greek of the ancient Mediterranean world.
-Its precision and range of vocabulary shaped how the gospel was expressed across the Roman Empire.
+Its precision and range shaped how the gospel was expressed across the Roman Empire.

 Explore Topic 22Aramaic

 The everyday spoken language of Jesus and his disciples.
-Portions of Daniel and Ezra are written in Aramaic, and the words Jesus spoke from the cross were Aramaic.
+Portions of Daniel and Ezra are in Aramaic, and the words Jesus spoke from the cross were Aramaic.
 It bridges the Hebrew and Greek worlds of the Bible.

 Explore Topic 23Latin

 Latin is not a biblical language but it became the language of the Western church.
-Jerome's Vulgate translation shaped Christian theology and worship for over a thousand years and influenced every major English translation that followed.
+Jerome's Vulgate shaped Christian theology and worship for over a thousand years and influenced every major English translation that followed.

 Explore Topic 24Other Early Languages

-ExploreTopics 25-28 - Understanding the Bible
+ExploreTopics 25–28 — Bible Books

 Practical Tools